Duration: 24 hours

 - Practice – well formalized tasks with prepared data.
 Differences between tasks (binary/nonbinary/probabilistic classification, regression), redistribution of tasks across classes.
 Examples of practical tasks classification.

 - Where and how to do clustering: exploring data, task setting check, and validation of results.
 Which cases can be reduced to clustering.

 - What makes one model better than another: parameters, traits, and ensembles.
-Something about parameters.
-Traits in detail, with practice of building and competitions.
-How not to overdo with traits.
-A look into the abyss of tools for searching best parameters/traits/methods.
+Parameter management.
+Traits selection practice.
+Overview of tools for searching best parameters/traits/methods.

 Graphs, reports, dealing with real-life tasks

-- How to explain what’s happening in a plain language: to yourself, your team and clients.
-Better answers to meaningless questions.
-How to present three terabytes of results in one slide.
-Semi-automated tests, what process control points are really necessary.
+- How to visualize and present results.
+Semi-automated tests, process control points.
 From real-life tasks to complete R&D process (“R&D in practice”) – reviewing and analyzing tasks from the audience.